sekwah41/GenericTestMod/README.md

 ## Will you do fabric examples?
 For now no, though there is a lot of help on the fabric discord https://discord.gg/v6v4pMv

-While it is fun to mod the new forge code wise is actually really nice.

-We are going to take a look at mapping the MCP names over to fabric for easier porting of mods as Fabric has a much better decompiling system which can support a lot more changes.